These 7 states saw the biggest jump in traffic deaths in 2020 despite the pandemic

 You would think that the pandemic that has been raging for the past year, keeping us out of the office and working from home—and thus keeping more people off the roads—would automatically mean there were fewer driving-related deaths in 2020 than in normal years.
 Unfortunately, that’s not the case.
 At all.

-A new report from the National Safety Council reveals that the number of motor vehicle deaths in 2020 was the highest in thirteen years.
-Matter of fact, 2020 saw a 24% overall spike in road traffic deaths–the largest spike in 96 years.
+A new report from the National Safety Council (NSC) reveals that the number of motor-vehicle deaths in 2020 was the highest in 13 years.
+As a matter of fact, 2020 saw a 24% overall spike in road traffic deaths—the largest spike in 96 years.

-The NSC says that 42,060 people were estimated to have died in motor vehicle incidents in 2020–all this despite the number of actual miles driven dropping 13%.
+The NSC says that 42,060 people were estimated to have died in motor vehicle incidents in 2020—all this despite the number of actual miles driven dropping by 13%.
 But if fewer miles were driven, why did more people die in traffic-related deaths?
 There’s no firm answer, but some have speculated that with fewer cars on the road, drivers took more risks, leading to the increase in deaths.

 While there is some good news—nine states saw traffic fatalities drop—the rest saw increases, with seven states and the District of Columbia seeing a staggering rise in road traffic deaths of 15% or more.
 Those states are: